saratoga8/motion_notifier/README.md

 - Control sessions via messenger

 ## Terms:
-- detections framework - datecting motions program
+- detections framework - detecting motions program
+- agent - for controlling of local running
 - detection - event received from the detection framework
 - notification - item with the info about detection
 - client - application receiving notifications
-- media - resources of detection. e.g. video/pics
+- media - resources of detection. e.g. video/pics/sound
 - session - system running
             session on - when the system runs and can get detections session off - when the system runs and can't get detections